ncezid-biome/stylo/README.md

 We thank the following people for their extensive assistance in the development of this pipeline:

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->
-Justin Kim, Jessica Chen, Peyton Smith, Lee Katz, Joe Wirth,
+Justin Kim, Jessica Chen, Peyton Smith, Lee Katz, Joe Wirth, Curtis Kapsak

 ## Contributions and Support